vonhoff/Serilog.Sinks.RichTextBox.WinForms.Colored/README.md

 ## Features

-- Write log events to a WinForms RichTextBox control
+- Colorful, formatted log events in a WinForms RichTextBox control
-- Customizable themes (Dark and Light presets available)
+- Dark and Light theme presets with customization options
 - Configurable output templates
-- Auto-scrolling option
+- Auto-scrolling to latest messages
-- Line limit control
+- Line limiting to control memory usage

+For optimal performance, the sink implements message batching and uses a concurrent queue system, all while maintaining a lightweight footprint with no WPF dependencies.

 ## Installation